IBM-Cloud/ansible-collection-ibm/examples/simple-vm-ssh/README.md

 ### Create

-1. To create all resources and test public SSH connection to the VM, run the 'create' playbook:
+To create all resources and test public SSH connection to the VM:

+1. Update variables in 'vars.yml'
+2. Run the 'create' playbook:

     ```
     ansible-playbook create.yml